Policies and Procedures

 Dropping a Course:

 All dropped classes during the regular drop period will have no entry on the transcript for that semester.
-The last day for dropping a course with 0% tuition liability is eight calendar days after and including the first day of classes.
-Classes dropped after the 8th day are subject to a tuition liability.
+The last day for dropping a course is fourteen calendar days after and including the first day of classes.
+Courses dropped during this 14 day window will recieve 100% tuition refund and will not appear on a student's transcript.
+After the drop deadline, students may self-withdraw from courses from the 15th day to the start of the selective withdrawal period and a W will appear on the transcript, and count toward attempted hours.
+Student will recieve 0% tuittion back for courses withdrawan from.
 You can find the tuition liability dates on the Office of the University Registrar’s web site each semester.
-The final day for dropping a course is five calendar weeks after the first day of classes (including the first day).

 After the first five weeks of the academic semester, the University transitions to the selective withdrawal period.
 Undergraduate students enrolled in degree programs are eligible to withdraw (with full tuition liability) from a limited number of classes without Dean’s approval and at the student’s own discretion.
 Students may process a maximum of three such selective withdrawals during their entire undergraduate career at Mason.
 For more information or to begin the process, please click here.